bodiam/scala-must-watch/README.md

 # Scala must watch

 A list of interesting conference talks and great videos on Scala.
-Inspired by https://github.com/bolshchikov/js-must-watch[**js-must-watch**]
+Inspired by [js-must-watch](https://github.com/bolshchikov/js-must-watch)

 Suggestions and contributions are welcome, but please check if it is already in the list.

-If you are looking for a more generic list with quality videos, also check out http://www.videoswelove.org[**Videos We Love.org**]
+If you are looking for a more generic list with quality videos, also check out [**Videos We Love**](http://www.videoswelove.org)

 ## 2015